UniversalDependencies/docs/_en/dep/nmod-tmod.md

 udver: '2'
 ---

+**⚠️ DEPRECATED: Beginning with the version 2.15 release, most English corpora will use the new [nmod:unmarked]() relation instead. ⚠️**

 A temporal nominal modifier of another nominal is a subtype of the [nmod]() relation: if the modifier is specifying a time, it is labeled as `tmod`.